jeremybarbet/react-native-modalize/docs/FAQ.md

 **Can I make a vertical ScrollView inside the modal?**

 First, this is an anti-pattern behavior.
-You shouldn't have two verticals scrollview wrapped together.
+You shouldn't have two verticals ScrollView wrapped together.
 But yes, it's possible.
 You will have to import the one from `react-native-gesture-handler`.

 ```tsx
 import { ScrollView } from 'react-native-gesture-handler';